jozefg/drafts/bisim.md

 bisimilarity and denoted `~`, it is the union of all bisimulations.

 Now how could we prove that `A ~ B`?
 Since `~` is the union of all bisimulations, all we need to is construct a bisimulation so that `A R B` and hey presto, they're bisimilar.

+To circle back to vending machine terms, if for every button on machine `A` there's a button on `B` that produces the same drink and leaves us with related machines then `A` and `B` are the same.

 ## From Vending Machines to Programs